What are business rates?

 Property occupied solely by you or your company

 A person (or company) is responsible for business rates for any property they occupy.
-Even if you only occupy part of the property (as it is recorded by the Valuation Office Agency), you will still be responsible for 100% of the Business Rates bill.
+Even if you only occupy part of the property (as it is recorded by the HMRC Valuation Office), you will still be responsible for 100% of the Business Rates bill.

 Joint responsibility